When Was the Great Wall of China Built?

 When was the Great Wall of China built

-Over the centuries, the Great Wall of China was expanded and improved upon by various Chinese dynasties.
 During the Qin Dynasty (221-206 BC), the wall was connected and extended, creating a continuous barrier along the northern borders of China.
 It was during this time that the wall was given its present name, "The Great Wall of China."
+The Wall of Qin Dynasty was built on a grand scale, using a great deal of manpower and material resources.
+It was built on a site that connected the Great Walls of Qin, Zhao and Yan, starting from Lintao in the west to Liaodong in the east.

 The Great Wall of China was rebuilt and expanded once again during the Ming Dynasty (1368-1644).
 This was the most ambitious period of construction for the wall, and it was during this time that most of today’s existing sections of the wall were built.
 The Ming Dynasty added watchtowers, fortresses, and barracks along the wall, making it a formidable defensive structure.